shubhamsaharan4/Browser-Automation/README.md

 # Browser-Automation
+There are three different scripts for three different websites but the working is same, also three excel sheets of data required by the script provided.

 Browser Automation Scripts
 This code is a Python application designed to automate the extraction of billing information from a specific web page using Selenium WebDriver and Tkinter for a graphical user interface (GUI).
 Here’s a breakdown of its functionality and workflow: